Superfoods: Get the most out of your food

-Think of your body as a pinball machine.
-Think of foods as the little silver balls.
+Think of your body like a pinball machine.
+Think of foods as little silver balls.
 Regular foods are the balls that strike a few hot spots on the machine before guttering out.
 Superfoods, on the other hand, are the balls that light the whole machine up, hitting multiple target zones at once.

 Superfoods aren’t pills or supplements.
 They’re real foods found in nature that richly benefit our bodies in numerous ways.

 The only problem is sometimes a superfood that has been super the whole time suddenly becomes a fad — do I even have to say acai? — and the price spikes.

 Luckily, most superfoods aren’t that expensive, and the ones that are quite often going on sale.
 Here are a few of them: